 Click the Home | New Map | Base command, click the Home | New Map | Base | Base from Data command, click the Home | New Map | Base | Base from Server command, or click the Home | New Map | Base | Empty Basemap command.

-Depending on the type of base map, a dialog is displayed.
+Depending on which command was used, a dialog is displayed.

 For the Base command, the Import dialog is displayed with a list of files in all the format types that can be imported.
 Select a file in the list and click the Open button.
 Sometimes an Import Options dialog for the file type is displayed.
 Make any changes to the import options and click OK.